Landlord and Tenants in Mississauga

 He evacuated the premises without cleaning it out.
 He left behind his personal possessions such as beds and furniture items and did not bother to observe the two months notice period that is essential before ending the lease term.

-If you look at it from the investor’s point of view, the percentage of irresponsible tenants is only 4%.
+If you look at it from the investor’s point of view, the percentage of irresponsible tenants is only 1 in 75.
 It is in the landlord’s hand to take these irresponsible tenants to task and claim one’s losses.
 However, there are paralegal companies to help you out if needed.

 If you are thinking of investing in real estate in Mississauga, I suggest you look at the glass half full, and not half empty.
-I had 96% good tenants and just a small fraction of those that are sometimes not easy to weed out (it is a part of real estate investing business).
+We had 99% good tenants and just a small fraction of those that are sometimes not easy to weed out (it is a part of real estate investing business).

-Chances of weeding out difficult tenants can be much less when you use an experienced Broker with a veritable local presence in Mississauga.
+Chances of weeding out difficult tenants can be much less when you use an experienced Realtor with a veritable local presence in Mississauga.

 Landlords in Mississauga